How to Have Better DaysMay 09, 2022

 ⚡️Setbacks are great teachers.
 They help you go beyond your limits.

-Remember to keep perspective whenever you face boredom, any kind of setback or failure.
+Remember to change your perspective whenever you face boredom, any kind of setback or failure.

 Here's the key:

-Today's failure won't matter in 10 years, but failing to go forward might.
+Your strikeouts won't matter in 10 years, but failing to take chances might.